 Raccoon Dog Facts

-- The Raccoon Dog forms a species of canid endemic to a moderately restricted range of habitation.
+- Most notably, the remarkable Raccoon Dog forms a remarkable species of canid.
+It’s also endemic to a moderately restricted range of habitation.
 However, the unique animal also sometimes goes by several other common names.

 - Despite the name, it has no relationship with the raccoon in any way.
-But, the name understandably derives from the simple physical resemblance to the raccoon.
-Experts also consider it to be a basal species, yet sadly, its numbers appear to be declining rapidly.
+But, the name understandably derives from the physical resemblance to the raccoon.
+Experts also consider it to be a basal species.
+Sadly, its numbers appear to be declining rapidly.

 - In addition to the effects of human expansion, the Raccoon Dog also faces several other threats.
 One of these come from hunters who seek its fur.
 The highly unique animal species was also introduced into central and western Europe.

 Raccoon Dog Physical Description